 - If you’re using Cortana, you can also have Quiet Hours turn on while you’re at home.

-Once you disable the quiet hours, you will be able to see a summary of what you missed while you were in Quiet Hours.
-This is much needed else you will end up finding all of them together, and spending more time.
+Once you disable the quiet hours or when Focus Assist timing ends, you will be able to see a summary of what you missed.
+It will make sure that you dont end up finding all of them together, and spending more time.

-You can always set the schedule that works for you so that Quiet Hours are always on when you want them.
-You need to go to Settings > Quiet Hours to configure your schedule.
+You can always set the schedule that works for you so that Quiet Hours are still on when you want them.
+You need to go to Settings > System > Focus assists in configuring your schedule.